baltaazr/honorsai/best-first-search.md

 I chose to several functions:
 *   "Add" Added a point on the screen with a specific name (data)
 *   "Link" Linked to points with a specified cost
-*   "Remove" Removed a point
+*   "Remove" Remove a point

 I added buttons for the three searches and had the path found show in the screen.
 I also added a template for the Romanian map and an alphabet without links.
 To link up two nodes, I added two new properties every new link, 'node#' and 'cost#'.